What you should know about side effects.

 Prevnar 13® should not be given to anyone with a severe allergic reaction to any component of Prevnar 13® or any diphtheria toxoid–containing vaccine.

-If you experience any side effects related to the vaccination, you should report them to your health care provider.
-You are encouraged to report negative side effects of vaccines to the FDA and Centers for Disease Control (CDC).
-Visit http://vaers.hhs.gov or call
+You are encouraged to report negative side effects of vaccines to the US Food and Drug Administration (FDA) and Centers for Disease Control and Prevention (CDC).
+Visit www.vaers.hhs.gov or call

 Get the facts about pneumococcal pneumonia and Prevnar 13®